-- Properly approve and accurately enter obligations into the procurement and travel systems in the proper period. - Send approved budget plans to ARC in a timely manner. - Review open obligation reports for completeness, accuracy, and validity. - Review and approve listing of users with current Oracle, PRISM, IPP, webTA, and ConcurGov access to ensure appropriateness. - Approve and return relocation travel authorizations to RSB for processing in moveLINQ in a timely manner. - Compare actual spending results to budgeted amounts. - Review the financial reports provided by ARC to ensure that payroll disbursements are complete and accurate. - Approve invoices for payment and send approved invoices to ARC in a timely manner. - Ensure that invoices received at the customer agency properly reflect the invoice receipt date and provide correct received and acceptance dates for goods or services according to the Prompt Payment Act. - Approve travel vouchers and accurately enter the vouchers into ConcurGov in the proper period. - Maintain and communicate to ARC, a list of individuals authorized to approve invoices and travel vouchers when it is not communicated in the authorizing agreement. - Review and communicate Customer Agency required levels of budget and spending controls to ARC. - Send approved and accurate documentation of unfilled customer orders, receivables, and cash receipts transactions, to ARC in the proper period. - Review unfilled customer orders, receivable and advance reports for completeness, accuracy, and validity. - Monitor and pursue collection of delinquent balances as applicable. - Provide assistance, when requested, to determine a check's purpose and validity prior to deposit. - Review the financial reports provided by ARC to ensure that monthly payroll and leave accruals are complete and accurate. - Review the financial reports provided by ARC to ensure that budget entries are complete and accurate. - Verify that payroll processed by third-party providers is complete and accurate. - Review and approve, prior to submission, the financial reports prepared by ARC to ensure that all reports prepared for external use are complete, accurate, and submitted in a timely manner.
+- Properly approve and accurately enter obligations into the procurement and travel systems in the proper period. - Send approved budget plans to ARC in a timely manner. - Review open obligation reports for completeness, accuracy, and validity. - Review and approve listing of users with current Oracle, PRISM, IPP, webTA, ConcurGov, and OneStream access to ensure appropriateness. - Approve and return relocation travel authorizations to RSB for processing in moveLINQ in a timely manner. - Compare actual spending results to budgeted amounts. - Review the financial reports provided by ARC to ensure that payroll disbursements are complete and accurate. - Approve invoices for payment and send approved invoices to ARC in a timely manner. - Ensure that invoices received at the customer agency properly reflect the invoice receipt date and provide correct received and acceptance dates for goods or services according to the Prompt Payment Act. - Approve travel vouchers and accurately enter the vouchers into ConcurGov in the proper period. - Maintain and communicate to ARC, a list of individuals authorized to approve invoices and travel vouchers when it is not communicated in the authorizing agreement. - Review and communicate Customer Agency required levels of budget and spending controls to ARC. - Send approved and accurate documentation of unfilled customer orders, receivables, and cash receipts transactions, to ARC in the proper period. - Review unfilled customer orders, receivable and advance reports for completeness, accuracy, and validity. - Monitor and pursue collection of delinquent balances as applicable. - Provide assistance, when requested, to determine a check's purpose and validity prior to deposit. - Review the financial reports provided by ARC to ensure that monthly payroll and leave accruals are complete and accurate. - Verify that payroll processed by third-party providers is complete and accurate. - Review and approve, prior to submission, the financial reports prepared by ARC to ensure that all reports prepared for external use are complete, accurate, and submitted in a timely manner. - Review open accrual reports for completeness, accuracy, and validity. - Approve and send revenue and expense accruals to ARC in a timely manner.

-- Review open accrual reports for completeness, accuracy, and validity. - Approve and send revenue and expense accruals to ARC in a timely manner. - Review and approve the annual submission of the TROR and Debt Collection Activities. - Provide certification of GTAS to ARC prior to system certification. - Send approved requests to record manual obligations to ARC in a timely manner. - Review the financial reports provided by ARC to ensure that disbursement transactions are complete and accurate. - Communicate OMB apportionment status to ARC. - Monitor usage of budget authority during periods of operation under a Continuing Resolution to ensure that OMB directed apportionment limits are not exceeded. - Send valid and approved requests to record manual journal entries to ARC in a timely manner if they are initiated by the Customer Agency. - Maintain and communicate to ARC a list of individuals authorized to submit manual journal entries that are initiated by the Customer Agency. - Provide investment guidance and make sure it is current. - Review active supplier reports provided by ARC and request to remove suppliers no longer needed. - Notify ARC timely regarding exiting employees.
+- Review and approve the annual submission of the Treasury Report on Receivables (TROR) and Debt Collection Activities. - Provide certification of GTAS to ARC prior to system certification. - Send approved requests to record manual obligations to ARC in a timely manner. - Review the financial reports provided by ARC to ensure that budget entries are complete and accurate. - Communicate OMB apportionment status to ARC. - Monitor usage of budget authority during periods of operation under a Continuing Resolution to ensure that OMB directed apportionment limits are not exceeded. - Send valid and approved requests to record manual journal entries to ARC in a timely manner if they are initiated by the Customer Agency. - Maintain and communicate to ARC a list of individuals authorized to submit manual journal entries that are initiated by the Customer Agency. - Provide ARC current investment guidance. - Review active supplier reports provided by ARC and request to remove suppliers no longer needed. - Timely notify ARC regarding exiting employees.

-Specific complementary Customer Agency controls are provided for Control Objectives 1, 2, 3, 5, 4, 6, 7, 8, 9, 10, 11, 12, 13, 14, and 17, in the Control Objectives, Related Controls, and Tests of Operating Effectiveness section of this report.
+Specific CCAC's are provided in each of the following Control Objectives 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, and 17, in the Control Objectives, Related Controls, and Tests of Operating Effectiveness section of this report.